Rule 4-101: Eligibility Requirements for the Transfer of Supervision

 1. Each state that is a party to the ICJ shall process all referrals involving juveniles, for whom services have been requested, provided those juveniles are under juvenile jurisdiction in the sending state.

-2. No state shall permit the transfer of supervision of a juvenile eligible for transfer except as provided by the Compact and these rules.
-A sending state shall request transfer of a juvenile, who is eligible for transfer of supervision to a receiving state under the compact.
+2. No state shall permit a juvenile who is eligible for transfer under this compact to relocate to another state except as provided by the Compact and these rules.
 A juvenile shall be eligible for transfer under ICJ if the following conditions are met:

 a. is classified as a juvenile in the sending state; and